 If you have pain in the back of your head, you’d probably enjoy some relief.
 To find a long-lasting fix, you need to find the root of the problem.
-From poor posture to different types of specific headaches, the back of your head may hurt due to one of these causes.
+From poor posture to different types of headaches, the back of your head may hurt due to one of the following causes.

 Standing or sitting up straight can help relieve headaches from poor posture.
 Over-the-counter pain relievers may help as well.
 In some cases, you may need physical therapy.